Tree of Might

 "I'll speak," he says just as Ino is pumping her chakra to complete the jutsu.

 Sakura places a hand on Ino's shoulder.
 "Wait."

 "I'll say everything that happened," he elaborates, lifting his head up to face them.
 "But I want these binds cut off."

 "Thank you, Ino," she says, dropping her hand back to her side.
 "But I don't think your services will be needed after all."

-Ino nods her head, slowly, her eyes glued onto Sasuke for a minute longer before she turns around.
-She pauses and turns to stare at Sakura, her eyes imploring as she relied a silent warning.
+Ino slowly nods her head, her eyes glued onto Sasuke for a minute longer before she turns around.
+She pauses and turns to stare at Sakura, her eyes imploring as she relies a silent warning.
 She leaves with the echo of her footsteps as her escort.

-Somewhere along the battle, Sakura got lost and broken away from the recently reborn Team Seven, fighting her own battle and destroying everything in sight with her recently released Yin Seal.
+Somewhere along the battle, Sakura got lost and broken away from the recently reborn Team Seven, fighting her own battle and destroying everything in sight with her Yin Seal.

 Sasuke and Naruto tagged team their way towards the Juubi, fighting it with everything they had—Chidori, Rasengan, and everything else they had to offer.
 Sasuke had been enveloped by a dark, purple chakra, a skeleton-like being hovering around him protectively and delivering blows that made the Juubi screech in utter pain, deafening the Alliance and causing some to drop to the ground from the force.

 They'd taken care of it, unsurprisingly.
 They'd bled, they sprained and broken and dislocated limbs but they won and suddenly victory became a bit brighter, strengthening the willpower to fight.

 At some point everything went wrong and the impending victory looked farther away.
 The Predecessors were suddenly gone and it was up to Naruto and Sasuke to defeat the enemy.